orbitalquark/textadept/docs/api.md

 <a id="ui.output"></a>
 #### `ui.output`(...)

-Prints the given value(s) to the output buffer.
+Prints the given value(s) to the output buffer, and returns that buffer.
 Opens a new buffer if one has not already been opened for printing output.
 The output buffer attempts to understand the error messages and warnings produced by various tools.